-Should sampling be required during the disturbance works, as determined by the Contaminated Land Specialist, the following shall guide the sampling and reporting requirements.
+Should sampling be required during the disturbance works, as determined by the Contaminated Land Specialist (i.e. in relation to encountering unexpected contamination), the following shall guide the additional sampling and reporting requirements.
+Also refer to Section 4.6 for the process following identification of unexpected contaminants and to Section 4.3 for general options for disposal and reuse of contaminated material.